Hanoi at a glance

 12. Imperial Citadel of Thang Long

-Hoang Thanh Thang Long (Imperial Citadel of Thang Long) is an important historical and cultural relic of Vietnam and has been recognized by UNESCO as a world cultural heritage since 2010.
+Hoang Thanh Thang Long (Imperial Citadel of Thang Long) is an important historical and cultural relic of Vietnam, which was recognized by UNESCO as a world cultural heritage since 2010.
 The citadel has been the political centre of the country for 13 consecutive centuries.
 Next, it has become the capital of Vietnam for eight centuries.
 The attraction of Hoang Thanh Thang Long is the Hanoi Flag Pole, also known as Hanoi Fortress – a symbol of the national freedom and independence.

-If you want to understand deeply about the cultural meaning and historical stories of the Citadel, you should hire a guide or ask a volunteer for detailed information.
+If you want to understand the cultural and historical stories of the Citadel, you should hire a guide or ask a volunteer for detailed information.